 Students who believe that they have a special circumstance that requires an exception to Pacifica's housing policy may submit a written petition to the Pacifica Housing Committee.
-Petitions must be sent to the Guest Services Coordinator at housing@pacifica.edu who will then submit them to the Housing Committee.
+Petitions must be sent to the Guest Services Office, with Nicole Kitzmann (nkitzmann@pacifica.edu), who will then submit them to the Housing Committee.

 Student lodging requests will be canceled if the Education Council approves a student's petition for part-time enrollment.
-The student may, subsequently, request housing by contacting the Guest Services Coordinator one week prior to the start of the quarter in which part-time enrollment begins.
+The student may, subsequently, request housing by contacting the Guest Services Coordinator two weeks prior to the start of the quarter in which part-time enrollment begins.